Matiaszz/SkillVault/README.md

 ## Docker

-- Backend is containerized using `Dockerfile-example`.
+- Backend is containerized using [`Dockerfile`](../Docker/backend/Dockerfile).
-- Waits for MySQL to be available before starting the app using `wait-connection.sh`.
+- Waits for MySQL to be available before starting the app using [`wait-connection.sh`](../Docker/backend/wait-connection.sh).
+- The [`docker-compose.yaml`](../docker-compose.yaml) file orchestrates the backend and MySQL containers.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---

 ## Testing the API

 If you want to test the API quickly, use the following temporary public URL: